 Any 500 level lecture course taken as an undergraduate may also be counted as part of the six hours from the undergraduate program (with approval of faculty advisor and committee).
 Ph.D.
-Degree (Applied Chemistry): The program of study for the Ph.D. degree in Applied Chemistry includes the departmental core courses, a comprehensive examination, research, and the preparation and oral defense of a Ph.D. thesis based on the student's research:
+Degree (Applied Chemistry): The program of study for the Ph.D. degree in Applied Chemistry includes coursework, a comprehensive examination, a thesis proposal, research, and the preparation and oral defense of a Ph.D. thesis based on the student's research.